fukien/BiANE/README.md

 This file is the output of [metapath2vec++](https://ericdongyx.github.io/metapath2vec/m2v.html).

 ### Note
 The above described dataset format is only required for the running python scripts in ```model```.
-One can change the dataset format as his/her wish if he/she considers to modify the data reading/writing code ```model```.
+One can change the dataset format as his/her wish if he/she considers to modify the data reading/writing code in ```model```.

 ## Training Output
 ```{dataset}_best_model.pkl```, the parameters of the trained AutoEncoders.